 While performing intricate tasks like weed or leaf-cutting and grasping tools with a pincer grip can help with the development of fine motor skills.

 2. Cognitive Development:

 Cognitive development is related to intellectual and academic growth, calculating potential outcomes, as well as analyzing information.

 Activities related to gardening can facilitate cognitive development in children.
-With the help of open-ended questions, children can have an intimate insight into what is being taught, what is to be taught, and comprehend as well as analyze the activities they are performing.
+With the help of open-ended questions, children can have an intimate insight into what is being taught, and what is to be taught, and comprehend as well as analyze the activities they are performing.

 By asking questions related to the activities the child may be performing children can identify how much a child has progressed.

 3. Literary Development:

 Literary skills can be developed through Montessori Gardening Activities.
 Learning the names of different plants, seeds, and gardening equipment can help children expand their vocabulary.